Saline County Career Center Nursing Programs

 Student Loan Debt

-The student loan default rate at SCCC is 8.3%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at SCCC is 3.2%.
+This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 Saline County Career Center Undergraduate Student Diversity